 CONGAREE 8 © 2015

 Photographic Story What a wonderful surprise it was to discover the swamp in Congaree National Park!
 We felt right at home; the difference was in the type of trees around us.
 Yes, there were cypress, but there were many very large hardwood trees.
 Amazing and beautiful!
 As Niki and I sat on a bench along the boardwalk looking out over the forest/swamp, I wondered what the whole east coast looked like before we all got here and leveled the trees.
 It must have been magnificent!
 I am so glad this small part of that memory has been saved by the National Park Service so that I can see it and feel it.
 Congaree has the largest contiguous area of 130-foot to over 160-foot old growth in eastern North America.
 This old growth forest is among the tallest broad-leaved forests in the world.
 The trees are taller than old growth in Japan, the Himalayas, and the southern regions of South America.
 Digital – Archival Pigment Print This photograph was taken with a high-quality digital camera.
 The photograph is printed on an Epson Stylus 4800 or 11880 printer.
 Clyde uses archival Ultra-chrome K3 inks and prints on archival Harman Hahnemuhle paper.
 The limited edition photograph is then mounted and matted to current archival standards.
-Clyde signs and numbers the photograph.
+This is a limited edition series and each photograph is numbered.